reumandc/SpatialSyncAndLongTermData/README.md

 ## Introduction

-This repository can be used to reproduce the analyses behind the paper "Insights into spatial synchrony enabled by long-term data," which in this case means reproducing the figurs.
+This repository can be used to reproduce the analyses behind the paper "Insights into spatial synchrony enabled by long-term data," which in this case means reproducing the figures.
 Necessary data are also included in the repository, or scripts are present which cause data to be downloaded automatically from permanent repositories.

 ## How to reproduce results, how this repository is organized